IBM/appnav/docs/importcell.md

 # Import WebSphere Application Server Network Deployment cells

 Importing an existing WebSphere® Application Server Network Deployment cell creates a WAS-ND-Cell Kubernetes custom resource to represent the cell.
-The Application Navigator automatically discovers enterprise applications that are deployed on the cell and creates WAS-Traditional-App Kubernetes custom resources to represent those applications.
-Application
+Application Navigator automatically discovers enterprise applications that are deployed on the cell and creates WAS-Traditional-App Kubernetes custom resources to represent those applications.
-Navigator periodically polls the cell to keep the state of the WAS-ND-Cell resources and WAS-Traditional-App resources synchronized with the cell.
+Application Navigator periodically polls the cell to keep the state of the WAS-ND-Cell resources and WAS-Traditional-App resources synchronized with the cell.

 ## About this task